The South African Political Spectrum Explained

 The Spectrum at a Glance

-The far-left Economic Freedom Fighters (EFF) demand land expropriation without compensation and nationalisation of mines and banks, calling for radical redistribution of wealth.
-The African National Congress (ANC) sits lean-left, focused on post-apartheid transformation through social grants, Black Economic Empowerment (BEE), and state-led development, and now governs in a coalition.
-The centre is a pragmatic space occupied by voters who prioritise economic stability, anti-corruption, inclusive growth, and institutional reform.
-The Democratic Alliance (DA) is lean-right: liberal democratic, pro-free market, non-racialist, and committed to the rule of law and fiscal discipline.
-On the far-right, ActionSA and the Freedom Front Plus (FF+) represent tough-on-crime populism (ActionSA) and Afrikaner conservative interests (FF+), with strong stances on immigration restriction and anti-ANC sentiment.
+On the far-left, the Economic Freedom Fighters (EFF), led by Julius Malema, advocate land expropriation without compensation, nationalisation of mines and banks, and radical wealth redistribution.
+The African National Congress (ANC), the former liberation movement and current ruling party in a coalition, sits centre-left with policies like social grants, Black Economic Empowerment (BEE), and state-led development.
+The centre is occupied by pragmatic centrists who prioritise economic stability, anti-corruption, inclusive growth, and institutional reform.
+The Democratic Alliance (DA) is the main centre-right opposition, promoting liberal democracy, free markets, non-racialism, the rule of law, and fiscal discipline.
+On the far-right, ActionSA, led by Herman Mashaba, and the Freedom Front Plus (FF+) represent tougher crime enforcement, immigration restriction, and for FF+, the protection of Afrikaner minority interests.

 The Real Fault Lines